pmt-mcpe-me/pmt.mcpe.me-source/README.md

 ## Installation
 Clone this repo at the **document root** of your website.
 It is because some hyperlinks explicitly indicate as `/file.php`.
 Assuming `/var/www/html` in this page.

 Please allow read/write access to the parent directory of the document root of the website, i.e. `/var/www`.
-I do that with `chmod -R www-data:www-data /var/www`.
+I do that with `chown -R www-data:www-data /var/www`.

 A GitHub service client\_id + client\_secret is required to be set up at `/var/www/cid.txt` and `/var/www/secret.txt`.
 The service should redirect the clien to `/insta/accessToken.php`.